websy85/generic-rest-connector/README.md

 2. Create a new connection, selecting **Generic REST Connector**.
 3. Click on the **Local** tab.
 4. Click **Update Local Catalog**.

+### Authentication
+Currently the Connector and [Dictionary Factory](https://rest-dictionary-factory.herokuapp.com) facilitates the following authentication methods
+* Basic (Username/Password)
+* API Key (Usually a parameter passed in via the url)
+* OAuth 1.0a
+* OAuth 2.0

+**Note** Both the Connector and [Dictionary Factory](https://rest-dictionary-factory.herokuapp.com) provide a workflow for getting an Access Token.
+If you would like to leverage this you can use **https://rest-dictionary-factory.herokuapp.com/auth/oauth** as your OAuth application redirect uri.

+### Paging
+Currently the Connector and [Dictionary Factory](https://rest-dictionary-factory.herokuapp.com) facilitates the following paging methods
+* Page Number
+* Offset / Limit
+* Url